Evercoder/rollup-plugin-css-bundle/README.md

 ## Options

-Like all good-behaved Rollup plugins, `cssbundle` supports the `include` and `exclude` options that let you configure on which files the plugin should run.
+Like all well-behaved Rollup plugins, `cssbundle` supports the `include` and `exclude` options that let you configure on which files the plugin should run.
 Additionally:

 __output__: _String_ is an optional path wherein to put the extracted CSS; when ommitted, we use the bundle's filename to fashion a name for the bundled CSS.